-If you’re looking for a roofing material to complete a roofing project, one budget-friendly alternative to shingles is roll roofing.
+If you’re looking for a material to complete a roofing project, one budget-friendly alternative to shingles is a roll roof.

 Roll Roofing is a common material that many DIY roofers opt for because it is easier to install without the help of a professional than shingles.

-However, before you commit to using roll roofing for your roof, you should first understand exactly what this material is.
+However, before you commit to using asphalt rolling for your roof, you should first understand exactly what this material is.

-Also known as MSR, this is an asphalt-based product that is available in rolls of 100 square feet.
-It’s an easily available material, and you can find it in most – if not all – home improvement stores.
+Also known as MSR, this asphalt-based product is available in rolls of 100 square feet.
+It’s a readily available material, and you can find it in most – if not all – home improvement stores.

-When compared to asphalt shingles, it is thinner, larger, and cheaper.
+Compared to asphalt shingles, it is thinner, more prominent, and cheaper.
 At the same time, it is also less durable.
 Shingles are also far less likely to tear or crack.
-This is because any stress applied to the roof is distributed across the individual shingles, as opposed to the single roll of roll roofing.
+This is because any stress applied to the roof is distributed across the individual shingles instead of a single roll.

-This material is not just budget-friendly; it is often the cheapest roofing material available.
-This is as not only is the material cheap, it is also far easier to install this material on your own as compared to shingles and metal roofs, which means your labor cost might be free.
-You don’t need too many extra materials – aside from the rolls, you will only need roofing nails.
+This material is not just budget-friendly; it is often the cheapest roofing material.
+This is because not only is the material cheap, but it is also far easier to install it on your own compared to shingles or a metal roof, which means your labor cost might be free.
+In addition, you don’t need too many extra roof materials – aside from the rolls; you will only need roofing nails.

 This material is rarely used for residential structures and homes.
 Instead, it is a popular material for functional structures and buildings.
 These include shops, barns, garages, children’s treehouses, work sheds, and more.

-An important thing to keep in mind when deciding on whether or not to use this material is the shape of your roof.
+An important thing to remember when deciding whether or not to use this material in the shape of your roof.
 It is most popular (and functional) on roofs that have low slopes.

 There are several advantages of this material.
 These include: